Social class in Iran

-Social classes in Iran have been divided up into upper class, propertied middle class, salaried middle class, working class, independent farmers, and rural wage earners.
+Social classes in Iran have been divided up into upper class, upper middle class, lower middle class, working class, independent farmers, and rural wage earners.
 A more recent source divides Iranian classes into upper, middle class (about 32% of the population in 2000), working class (about 45% of the labor force), and lower class.
 Former Iranian President Mahmoud Ahmadinejad says 60 percent of his country's wealth is controlled by just 300 people in Iran.
 The gini coefficient was 0.38 in 2010 and the Human Development Index at 0.749 in 2013.

 One of the main objectives of the Iranian Revolution was to have no social classes.
 In the post-revolutionary era, access to political power, an important basis for measuring influence and elite status in pre-revolutionary Iran, has continued to be important for ascribing status, even though the composition of the political elite has changed.
 For a decade after 1979, gaining entry to the political elite at the national or provincial level depended on having revolutionary credentials.
 These credentials depended on being able to provide evidence of having participated in the demonstrations and other revolutionary activities during 1978–79, and having a reputation for being a good Muslim.
 The necessary Muslim reputation was acquired by attending public prayers and observing Islamic codes of conduct in one's private life.
 Revolutionary credentials became less significant for the generation that matured after the early 1990s.
 Education, especially a college degree, became an informal substitute for revolutionary credentials.